Zixun1997/AIG_CityLifeAi/README.md

 frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the Internet.
 See how our frp version work: https://youtu.be/djdg2VrfazU

 # REST API
 If you are a developer, you can access our services by following method.
-(But, please make sure I don't go to bed and even close my laptop 🥱 )
+(But, please make sure I don't go to bed and even close my laptop 🥱 ; Default URL _(baseurl7)_ for Your Developers' Requests: http://www.citylifeai.com:8883/
 1. you can still login with the Test Account.
 ![a49bac145c85f914acec769a62d2433](https://user-images.githubusercontent.com/39406532/144711492-b0d0bfaf-a62c-457b-82aa-a8d76363151e.png)